 Conversations between pupils and staff based on these principles means that everyone is aware of what is expected and what is acceptable, as well as what can be done to resolve any difficulties.Since restorative practice was taken up at Carr Manor Community School, attendance has increased and the number of exclusions has fallen.
 We see this as a result of the stronger relationships forged through an increased level of respect and understanding and a better way of working together.
 Pupils can therefore enjoy and achieve in their learning.

 Another aspect of school life is our ‘Crew Characteristics’ badges, which recognise members of the school community who are taking on and developing a leading role in the ‘crew’.
-Every week the Coaching Chronicle lists the pupils and staff who have been nominated for the role of a leader, guide, coach, teacher, director, role model, or inspiration.
+Every fortnight the Coaching Chronicle lists the pupils and staff who have been nominated for the role of a leader, guide, coach, teacher, director, role model, or inspiration.

 When five nominations have been received, enamel badges are given out so those who have achieved a positive outcome are rewarded for their efforts.
 Stickers are also awarded on a regular basis and pupils have responded positively to this acknowledgement of their success.